PETS AND PERSONALITY DEVELOPMENT BORIS M.LEVINSON

 provide a growth experience.
 A lonely person who has a pet is no longer so lonely.
 His loneliness may be transformed into a healing solitude.

 New experiences contribute to personality growth.
-Interaction with animal companions retards the process of devolution and the onset of senility.
-A study
+Interaction with animal companions retards the process of devolution and the onset of senility. study

 in England, for example, showed that when budgerigars were given to aged persons, "not only had the bird become an object of empathy and communication in its own right, but it also had become a 'social lubricant'-a focal point